stephane-caron/pymanoid/examples/README.md

 <img align="right" src="https://raw.githubusercontent.com/stephane-caron/pymanoid/master/examples/images/inverse_kinematics.png" width="250" />

-This is a toy example showing how to use the IK for whole-body motions.
-It loads (and downloads, if necessary) the [JVRC-1](https://github.com/stephane-caron/openrave_models/tree/master/JVRC-1) model and generates a posture where the robot has its two feet on pre-defined contacts.
-Then, its COM tracks the motion of a virtual box using the ``step_ik()`` function.
+This example shows how to use the IK to generate whole-body motions.
+It loads (and downloads, if necessary) the [JVRC-1](https://github.com/stephane-caron/openrave_models/tree/master/JVRC-1) model, then generates a posture where the robot has its two feet on pre-defined contacts.
+Next, it tracks a reference COM motion given by the green virtual box using the ``step_ik()`` function.

+Once the demonstration is over, the IK thread is launched.
+You can then move the virtual box directly in the OpenRAVE GUI.

 ## Static-equilibrium Polygon